Transition into adulthood

 Children and young people should be encouraged to set what outcomes they want to achieve in future.
 These outcomes should be reviewed regularly as someone approaches adulthood.

 Young people must also have access to careers advice and advocacy to help them prepare for adulthood.

 Leaving education or training

 Young people must remain in education or training until they are 16 and, in England, until they are 18.

 However, some young people with a learning disability – for example those in England who have an Education, Health and Care (EHC) Plan – may remain in education or training, free of charge, until they are 25 if it is agreed that it would be beneficial for them to do so.

 When it is anticipated that a young person with an EHC Plan will soon be leaving education or training, the local authority should agree in advance the support the young person might need to access and the support they might need to help them access it.

 Transition into adult services

-Children with a learning disability who are eligible for social care support can receive it until they become an adult, whereupon they transition to social care services designed for adults.
+Children with a learning disability who are eligible for social care support can receive it until they become an adult.
+At this point they transition to social care services designed for adults.

 The transition from children’s services to adults’ services is often very challenging for young people with a learning disability and their families: it combines a change of services and professionals at the very time when they are also negotiating wider changes to their life, for example in their educational circumstances.